adonisjs/legacy-docs/3.0/routing.md

 })
 ```

-`:id` is the dynamic segment, which you can catch using the `request.param` method.
+`:id` is the dynamic segment.
+You can read the value of a parameter using the `request.param` method.

-You can also define optional route parameters by appending `?` to the parameter name.
+You are required to append `?` to the parameter name in order to mark it as optional.

 ```javascript
 Route.get('/user/:id?', function * (request, response) {